bsccf/Uni-notes/Thermofluids/30 Steady mechanical energy equation/steady mechanical energy equation.md

 This equation only assumes [[steady flow]] and there are 2 ports, so it is widely applicable.

 ### Equation parts
 The equation has lots of bits each with it's own meaning, so I'll break it down to be more understandable.
+Also note that all of these are per unit mass (divided by $\dot{m}$)

 #### Energy stored in the fluid